asantos00/web-development/6_2-CSS-Selectors.md

 }
 ```

-**Note:** It is normal if you find examples with double and single colon, that's a HTML5 try to standardize the usage of pseudo classes vs pseudo elements
+**Note:** It is normal if you find examples with double and single colon, that's a HTML5 attempt to standardize the usage of pseudo classes vs pseudo elements